 “QVscribe flagged some SOR requirements because of military terminology the tool did not recognize, but the RCAF determined it was safe to ignore such instances,” said Jordan Kyriakidis.
 Hence the sub-100% quality expectation.
 “QVscribe can be configured to account for program-specific terms, but the RCAF had not yet agreed upon a list of such terms at the time they concluded their evaluation.
 Thanks to RCAF feedback, however, QVscribe is now being updated to provide additional user-configurable terminology lists, making it even easier for users to customize QVscribe’s analyses to their specific environment.”

 The improved requirement quality the D Air Prog has achieved with QVscribe has also helped de-risk their procurement process.
 For example, QVscribe cues users to requirements which might be misinterpreted and provides guidance on how those requirements could be improved.
 This helps users focus their time on requirements that truly need work.
 Thanks to the high scores for requirements quality the D Air Prog now achieves with QVscribe, they feel much more confident their SORs will lead to successful procurement.

 Significant Savings in Time and Effort

-The D Air Prog cited time savings – compared to manually reading and analysing large documents line by line – as the biggest advantage QVscribe gave them.
+The D Air Prog cited time savings – compared to manually reading and analyzing large documents line by line – as the biggest most significant QVscribe gave them.

 D Air Prog now gets involved much later in the development process – when specifications are at a much higher level of quality.
 The project team sends an SOR to D Air Prog to run through QVscribe, and D Air Prog sends back the report.
 The project team then corrects their document and the process repeats until the document achieves a sufficiently high score.
 Only then does D Air Prog make a final review, cued by the QVscribe report, before the specification is submitted for signature.